RituLiot/ptcg-decks/Standard/README.md

 ## Gameplan
 - Aggro: Attacks turn 1 and pressures from there.
 Strong early game, weak late game.
   - Donk: Either wins on turn 1, or concedes on turn 2.
+  - Turbo: Digs through the deck as fast as possible to achieve a specific board state, preferably on turn 1.
 - Midrange: Ensures to get to a specific board state every turn, starting from second.
 Strongest in the middle game.
 - Accumulate: Gets stronger as the game goes on with slow and steady board improvements.
 Usually gives up 1-2 prizes in the early game.
   - Spread: Spreads damage counters over the course of the game and can ko several pokemon in a turn.